Following the Money: Do Block Grant Resources Reach Rural Communities?

 - The allocation of block grant resources to local communities will vary by the total amount of block grant resources allocated to states, with smaller block grants more likely to skew towards non-rural communities.

-In addition to the secondary data analysis and case study analysis, we will conduct a targeted and rigorous review of the Notice of Funding Opportunities (NOFOs; 2018, 2019) for block grant programs (2018, 2019).
-We will again work closely with FORHP to select block grant programs for inclusion and secure copies of the NOFOs for review.
-Findings will guide the development of recommendations for how NOFOs could be improved to promote equitable distribution of block grant resources to rural populations.
+In addition to the secondary data analysis and case study analysis, we conducted a targeted and rigorous review of the Notice of Funding Opportunities (NOFOs; 2018, 2019) for block grant programs (2018, 2019).
+We worked closely with FORHP to select block grant programs for inclusion and secure copies of the NOFOs for review.
+Findings may guide the development of recommendations for how NOFOs could be improved to promote equitable distribution of block grant resources to rural populations.